Ragusa, Sicily

-Ragusa ([raˈɡuːza]; Rausa [raˈuːsa]; Ragusia) is a city and comune in southern Italy.
-It is the capital of the province of Ragusa, on the island of Sicily, with 73,288 inhabitants in 2016.
+Ragusa ([raˈɡuːza]; Rausa [raˈuːsa]; Ragusia) is a city and comune, capital of the province of Ragusa in the autonomous island region of Sicily in southern Italy.
+As of 2025, with a population of 73,778, Ragusa is the 6th-largest city in Sicily and the 74th-largest in Italy.

 It is built on a wide limestone hill between two deep valleys, Cava San Leonardo and Cava Santa Domenica.
 Together with seven other cities in the Val di Noto, it is part of a UNESCO World Heritage Site.

 History

 The origins of Ragusa can be traced back to the 2nd millennium BC, when there were several Sicel settlements in the area.
 The current district of Ragusa Ibla has been identified as Hybla Heraea.